ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 ## The Tea Clearing Challenge

 Testing this out in the browser everything _appears_ to run fine, but run it with Redux DevTools open and have a look at the state after logging off.
 The data is left over.
-For this app, that probalby is not a big deal, but in something like a banking app you don't want user A to log out and then have user B log in with user A's data still hanging out, even if for a short while.
+For this app, that probably is not a big deal, but in something like a banking app you don't want user A to log out and then have user B log in with user A's data still hanging out, even if for a short while.

 **Code Challenge:** update the data reducer to clear the tea data upon `LogoutSuccess`.
 Start with a test, and then write the code.
 Both are included at the end of this page.